christianvoigt/jquery-one-click-outside/README.md

 #jQuery One Click Outside

-jQuery.oneClickOutside is a lightweight jQuery plugin (1kb) that let's you add a one-time callback to any element that gets called if the user clicks outside of the element.
+jQuery.oneClickOutside is a lightweight jQuery plugin (1kb) that let's you add a one-time callback for a click outside of an element.
 After that all event listeners are automatically removed and the plugin instance is destroyed.

 Click [here](http://christianvoigt.github.io/jquery-one-click-outside/demo/) for a demo.